 A fundraising campaign takes two years of planning.
 It needs a purpose, plan, cost estimate and impact.
 How much you are going to earn, borrow or be given to make the project a success?
 Your physician champions, governing board and foundation board need to be fired up and believe that you need their hard earned money and time to make the next great thing happen.
 It’s the CEO’s responsibility to tell them what you need from them and how they can make an impact.
 Include them all in the plan as you strategize with the philanthropic leaders so that it is a team approach.

 Your fundraisers are uniquely suited to exercise emotional intelligence and key you in on physicians’ and board members’ reactions to the projects at hand.
 They will give you a pulse on roles, feelings and attitudes.
 If you will handle the financial aspect, your staff can queue you when they need more help or if there is a challenge brewing among the team members.
 It is your excitement and preparation that is key to a genuine partnership with the development team.
 Trust the team, lead the team and be an available resource to the team.

 You are the leader.
 Your joyful, significant gift will set the pace for others.
 Your leadership team, physicians and board members are watching.
 So just realize that your generosity in money and time is a critical example to set.

 The C-Suite of a hospital and the facility’s foundation should be active partners to ensure the success of the hospital and system.
 If this is not already happening, philanthropies should make it a priority to get the CEO’s attention, working towards the common goal of successful fund raising and overall health of the ecosystem.
-It is proven that every $1 raised through the foundation is worth $10 on the hospital side.
-Where else can you get a return like that on your money?

 Now, how do you move forward?
 Encouraging and working with hospital leadership to initiate these tips is a great start.